pocka/ctlg/CONTRIBUTING.md

 ## Requirements

-This project mainly uses Deno for various tasks.
-However, Node.js is still required for few places where Deno and its ecosystem cannot/does not deal with.
+This project uses Deno for development.
+To build a npm package, Node.js is also required.
-The following needs to be installed on your system:

 - Deno v1.20 or later
-- Node.js with [Corepack](https://github.com/nodejs/corepack) enabled
+- Node.js (optional)

 If you're using [asdf-vm](https://asdf-vm.com/), and installed both [asdf-nodejs](https://github.com/asdf-vm/asdf-nodejs) and [asdf-deno](https://github.com/asdf-community/asdf-deno), all you need to do is run this command on a repository root: